 6.27.6 Implications for language design and evolution

-In future language design and evolution activities, the following items should be considered:

-Language specifications could require compilers to ensure that a complete set of alternatives is provided in cases where the value set of the switch variable can be statically determined.
+In future language design and evolution activities, consider language specifications that require compilers to ensure that a complete set of alternatives is provided in cases where the value set of the switch variable can be statically determined.

 6.28 Demarcation of control flow [EOJ]

 6.28.1 Description of application vulnerability

-Some programming languages explicitly mark the end of an if statement or a loop, whereas other languages mark only the end of a block of statements.
+Some programming languages enforce the explicitly marking of the end of an if statement or a loop, whereas other languages mark only the end of a block of statements.
 Languages of the latter category are prone to oversights by the programmer, causing unintended sequences of control flow.

 6.28.2 Cross reference